-Grapefruit, salmon burgers and plain oatmeal; the exhaustive list of foods–aside from unbuttered vegetables–that were “legal” on my pre-wedding diet.
-In six short weeks I’d be sitting in Hawaii eating room-service with my new husband.
+Grapefruit, salmon burgers, and plain oatmeal; the exhaustive list of foods–aside from unbuttered vegetables–that were “legal” on my pre-wedding diet.
+In six short weeks, I’d be sitting in Hawaii eating room service with my new husband.
 I could endure this flavorless food plan with that goal in mind.
 Besides, this would be my last diet, ever.
 I was certain.
+Why?
+Because I thought, for sure, that no one had body image issues in marriage.

 After a decade of weighing myself obsessively and impatiently waiting to meet Mr. Right, I would finally be married.
 Like the ring the Hobbits protected, that wedding ring would soon make my body image issues disappear without a trace.
 I could taste the coming freedom.